-- 1. The Finance/Administration Section is responsible for overseeing all financial and administrative support activities for SEOC operations, which includes the following. - a.
-Ensuring SEOC emergency expenditures comply with applicable statutes, rules and best practices. - b.
+- 1. The Finance/Administration Section is responsible for overseeing all financial and administrative support activities for SEOC operations, which includes the following. - Ensuring SEOC emergency expenditures comply with applicable statutes, rules, and best practices. - b.
 Tracking and documenting response related expenses, to include personnel hours, for potential disaster declaration or reimbursement requests. - c.
 Coordinating completion and submission of reimbursement requests from the state's Major Disaster Fund or FEMA, as appropriate. - d.
-Arranging and tracking travel accommodations of SERT personnel deployed to affected areas. - e.
-Issuing guidance and collaborating with other state agency finance and administration offices on tracking the estimated cost of the event for the management of state financial resources and for future reimbursement. - f.
+Arranging and tracking travel accommodations of SERT personnel deployed to affected areas. - Issuing guidance and collaborating with other state agency finance and administration offices on tracking the estimated cost of the incident for the management of state financial resources and for future reimbursement. - f.
 Ensuring there is sufficient budget authority and federal funds to compensate for response costs.
-This includes any required state matching fund commitments to ensure proper reimbursement of funds to eligible county, state and non-profit entities for reimbursable activities. - g.
+This includes any required state matching fund commitments to ensure proper reimbursement of funds to eligible county, state, and non-profit entities for reimbursable activities. - g.
 Supporting the Resource and Logistics Section with the preparation of emergency contracts and funds for purchases. - h.
-Maintaining, documenting and tracking personnel overtime and compensatory time of SEOC staff. - Providing other administrative support required for SEOC operations. - 2.
-The section is led by a Finance/Administration Section Chief who reports directly the HI-EMA Administrator and includes SESF #16 agencies and Figure 3: Finance/Administration Section Organization During a Full Activation administrative staff.

-- 3. The Finance/Administration Section chief may appoint a deputy and subdivide the section into units as needed for effective coordination and span of control. - 4.
+Maintaining, documenting, and tracking personnel overtime and compensatory time of SEOC staff. - i.
+Providing other administrative support required for SEOC operations. - The section is led by a Finance/Administration Section Chief who directly reports the SEOC Manager and the HI-EMA Administrator and includes SESF #16 agencies and administrative staff. - The Finance/Administration Section chief may appoint a deputy and subdivide the section into units as needed for effective coordination and span of control. - 4.
 During a full activation, the following Finance/Administration Section units may be established: - a.
 ADMINISTRATIVE SUPPORT UNIT: Makes travel arrangements, manages calls into the SEOC, controls SEOC access and provides general administrative support to SEOC operations.